abdlhay/AbyssVideoDownloader/README.md

   Use `-c <1-10>` to set concurrent connections (default: 4).

 - **Retries**:
-  Use `--retry` to set the number of attempts to download a video
+  Use `--retry <1-n>` to set the number of attempts to download a video

 - **Verbose Mode**:
   Add `--verbose` for detailed output.